ktch/ktch.github.com/_posts/2012-03-23-jane-austen-day.md

 project: austen
 video: 29840158
 author: Zach Phillips
+synopsis: Seriously inside jokes for Jane Austen fanatics.
+This was a fun job we did for the Jane Austen Society of North America.
 ---

 Sometimes you take a low-paying project from a non-profit just because it sounds like it's going to be fun.
 This was one of those projects.